Skip to main content

 Sustainability Strategies for Rural Telehealth Programs

 There are several different strategies for sustaining telehealth programs that may be useful for rural healthcare systems and providers.
-The Rural Community Health Toolkit also provides information about general Sustainability Strategies and Sustainability Strategies for Specific Issues.
-Additional information about funding for rural telehealth projects and systems can be found in the Telehealth Use in Rural Healthcare topic guide.
+The Rural Community Health Toolkit provides information about general Sustainability Strategies.
+Additional information about funding for rural telehealth projects and systems can be found in the Telehealth and Health Information Technology in Rural Healthcare topic guide.

 Reimbursement for Telehealth Services

-Medicare requires the “originating site” of telehealth, which refers to the location of the Medicare beneficiary at the time they receive telehealth services, to be a county outside of a Metropolitan Statistical Area (MSA) or to be a rural Health Professional Shortage Area (HPSA) located in a rural census tract.
-The Health Resources and Services Administration's Medicare Telehealth Payment Eligibility Analyzer tool can help communities determine their eligibility for Medicare reimbursements.
+The Health Resources and Services Administration's Medicare Telehealth Payment Eligibility Analyzer tool can also help communities determine their eligibility for Medicare reimbursements.
 CMS provides guidance to clarify reimbursement policies for Medicare fee-for-service providers.
-CMS also developed a booklet called Rural Providers and Suppliers Billing.

 When planning for long-term sustainability, rural communities should be aware of the following considerations for reimbursements: